moirahartigan/Ms1-Schools-Out-Childcare/README.md

 ### Scope
 As my skillset is at a beginner stage, I have taken a "Minimal Viable Product" approach to this project and I have created a clean single page site which can be easily navigated either by scrolling through each section or by clicking on the links on the navigation bar.
 ### Structure
-The Website is a scrolling single page site with five seperate sections.
+The Website is a scrolling single page site with five separate sections.

 #### <em>Website Sections:</em>
 * Home -
-  On the home page the user will immediatly be drawn to the text in the middle of the screen, which clearly identifies what this business is offering - Out Of School Hours Childcare.
+  On the home page the user will immediately be drawn to the text in the middle of the screen, which clearly identifies what this business is offering - Out Of School Hours Childcare.
 Below the main text there is a call to action button that brings the user straight to the contact page.
-The home page also displayes the company logo and has a responsive navagation bar on the top right hand side of the screen.
-Once the user scrolls below the home page or clicks onto another section a "Top" button appears to navagate them back to the top of the page to the navagation bar.
+The home page also displays the company logo and has a responsive navigation bar on the top right hand side of the screen.
+Once the user scrolls below the home page or clicks onto another section a "Top" button appears to navigate them back to the top of the page to the navigation bar.
 * Our Philosophy -
   Here users will find information about our core values and beliefs and why our service would be a good fit for any child.
 The top button appears in this section.
 * Services -
   Users can see the 3 services we offer easily and the times at which these services are operated.
 Each service has a call to action button which bring the user to the contact page.
 The top button appears again in this section.
+* Gallery - Users will find a selection of nine images which have been selected to represent typical activities that the children will be involved with.
 * Contact -
-  Here the user has all the information needed to get in comtact with us, there is a contact form to send an enquiry easily and also the address, contact number and email is provided.
+  Here the user has all the information needed to get in contact with us, there is a contact form to send an enquiry easily and also the address, contact number and email is provided.
 In addition there is a find us, sub section, and a responsive google map to identify the location of the business and directions from the nearest main route.
 This is the final section where the top button appears again.
 * Footer -
    On the footer of the website the user can find our social media icons which are linked to each specific page.
 #### <em>Website Flow</em>